 In the event that you become seriously ill while at Drew, we might refer you to an off-campus specialist or to Morristown Medical Center, which is a major medical center only 3 miles from campus.
 If you have a medical emergency, or if you need immediate help when you are on campus, call 911 and Campus Security and Emergency Medical Services will respond to your call (24 hours per day, 365 days per year) and arrange for you to be taken to the hospital for evaluation and treatment.

 No. Spouses and family members are not able to come to the Health Services for treatment.

 YES.
 All full-time undergraduate students are required to carry medical insurance and students will be billed by Drew automatically.
 (ALL international students who are not permanent residents are considered full time by INS.
 Full-time international students who are permanent residents will be charged the same as domestic students).
 The fee will be found on the tuition bill.

 As of 1996, the US government requires students with J1 visas to purchase family insurance when they bring their spouse and children with them.
 However, Drew University requires ALL students to purchase medical insurance for their spouse and children who are residing in Drew housing.

 While students with comparable insurance may waive out of the Drew plan, international students are strongly urged to purchase the Drew plan.
-That is because it is usually has better benefits (like no deductible) than most US plans that are bought in your home country.
+That is because it is usually has better benefits than most US plans that are bought in your home country.
 It is also an advantage to have a plan than has been designed for Drew students exclusively.